jgranzow86/pfSense-SSH-backup/README.md

 # pfSense-SSH-backup
-a bash script that will pull and back up the pfsense XML
+a bash script that will pull and back up the pfsense XML.
+It will store as many as you like by setting the variable.
+If email is configured on the system it can email the user on failure of a back up.

+### Quick instructions
+- A user needs to be created on pfSense with **User - System: Copy files (scp)** permissions and an SSH key to allow the script to reach in and grab the XML config from pfSense.

 ### Example Cron job that runs every six hours